ZhiCLiu/Quickly-Improve-Data-Analysis-Skills-Using-Python/README.md

 ## CONTENT

-*1. NumPy, Pandas, Matplotlib, and Seaborn
+*NumPy, Pandas, Matplotlib, and Seaborn
-*2. There are some project in each section
+*There are some project in each section